Recurrence relations for the generalized Laguerre and Charlier orthogonal polynomials and discrete Painlev\'e equations on the $D_{6}^{(1)}$ Sakai surface: Conclusions

 \section{Conclusions}

-In this paper we illustrated the effectiveness of the algorithmic approach, recently proposed in \cite{DzhFilSto:2020:RCDOPHWDPE}, for solving the discrete Painlev\'e identification problem using the algebro-geometric tools of Sakai's geometric theory of Painlev\'e equations.
-We also showed how two non-equivalent standard discrete Painlev\'e dynamics appear in natural applied problems.
+In this paper we illustrated the effectiveness of the algorithmic approach, recently proposed in \cite{DzhFilSto:2020:RCDOPWHWDPE}, for solving the discrete Painlev\'e identification problem using the algebro-geometric tools of Sakai's geometric theory of Painlev\'e equations.
+We emphasized the importance of understanding not just the type of the surface, but also the actual translation element, by considering two discrete Painlev\'e equations, that appeared in applied problems, and that are \emph{non-equivalent} but at the same time are regularized on the \emph{same $D_{6}^{(1)}$ surface family}.
+We also explained how the geometric approach allows us to quickly and completely understand each dynamic, decompose it as a composition of elementary B\"acklund transformations, and also match the parameters of the problem with the canonical Painlev\'e parameters, i.e., the root variables.

 A very interesting problem is to construct a natural degeneration scheme for weights for orthogonal polynomial ensembles that corresponds to the degeneration cascade for Sakai's classification scheme for discrete Painlev\'e equations.
 The examples we considered in this paper show that any such scheme has to be more refined than just a geometric classification, and it should indeed include the class of translation elements.
 It is interesting and important to collect more examples of this type to better understand how such problem can be approached.